aaromalonline/gitlink/README.md

 ### Initialize a New Repository

+- initialize a git repository in the specified folder with respective add arguments & change the main branch to main (incase master).
+- Add a remote connection origin to the remote repo and upstream it with main.
+- added, commited and pulled/pushed the current local repo to the remote repository.

 To initialize a new repository and set up a remote origin:
 ```bash
 gitlink --init <repo-link> [folder]